 He was fired from his first acting role on the tv show “All My Children” for suggesting changes to the script.
 In his opinion, the script perpetuated harmful stereotypes about Black people.

 Chadwick Boseman clearly was intentional about leaving a legacy that would inspire younger generations, and he did an outstanding job at it.

 Chadwick Boseman was a gift to the world, showing immeasurable strength while fighting the battle of his life in private.

 We received a lesson on grace and dignity from him.
 He didn’t let his medical condition and pain get in the way of his mission.
 He selflessly motivated and inspired others while he was suffering in silence.

 He chose to visit sick children and give commencement speeches to encourage young people to do the work and find their destiny.

 Chadwick Boseman’s grace hit home for me.
 It reminded me of my sister, who showed grace and strength until her very last days.

-People were always surprised to see her, dressed up, making jokes, and motivating people around her while she knew her days were counted.
+It always surprised people to see her, dressed up, making jokes, and motivating people around her while she knew her days were counted.

 It is an honor to be in the presence of such people.
-It helps put life in perspective and makes you realize that you should make the most of your journey on this Earth until your last day.
+It helps put life in perspective.
+It makes you realize that you should make the most of your journey on this Earth until your last day.